mdancho84/mdancho84.github.io/_drafts/ggradar-radar-plots-with-ggplot-in-r.md

 We can also see that middle-aged athletes seem to be a newer market or possibly had more recent sales demand due to promotions.
 However they seem to spend less money and less frequency than the other customers (the average).

-Ok, now that we know what a radar plot is, now we need to get you set up with `ggplot2` guidance.
+Ok, now that we know what a radar plot is and why it's useful for business analysis, now we need to get you set up with `ggplot2` guidance.

 For that you're going to need...